CCHMC-Translation/CCHMC-Translation.github.io/index.md

 19. Do not translate text which is not in the source language, e.g. Arabic text in the source document of an English-to-Spanish translation.

-21. Use the same fonts as the source file.
-If a source font does not support the target characters, use Noto Sans (except for Arabic: use Frutiger Arabic).

 20. Translate "Dr. No PCP" as "[No Primary Care Physician on file]" with "No Primary Care Physician on file" in the target language.

 Formatting